AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 guiGraphics.pose().mulPose(pose);
 ```

-As you can see in line 3, it scales the Z-axis negatively with the full value of the scale.
-This effectively mirrors the entity towards
-the camera.
-Well, this would make sense if all entities were rotated 180° by default.
-However, this is not the case as we have seen with
+Line 3 scaled the Z-axis negatively with the full value of the scale.
+This effectively mirrored the entity towards the camera.
+This would have made sense if all entities were rotated 180° by default.
-the Dragon or the Bat.
 I recreated the rotation logic without applying the mirroring scale to see what's going on.
-After a lot of trial
-and error, I realized it's really important to set all rotation properties, including the head.
-Otherwise, some entities will face in
-the opposite way while the head still looks at the camera.
-For entities without a head, like the Silverfish, this doesn't matter.

 ```java
 // ... inside render method before rendering